softsense-xyz/remotiontemplates-tutorial/README.md

 # remotiontemplates-tutorial

-Source code for the tutorial pages on remotiontemplates.dev
+Source code for the tutorial pages on the [Remotion Templates](https://remotiontemplates.dev) website.

 ## Commands